Listen to the recording on video game systems and read along with the conversation. Review the key vocabulary and the sample sentences.

 Boy: Dad, Dad!
 Can I have some money to buy a Game Boy?

-Dad: A Game Boy?
-Those are too expensive.
+Dad: Game Boy?
+No, those are too expensive.

-Boy: No, they’re not.
-There only twenty-five dollars.
-I’ve got forty-two dollars before, but Mom didn’t let me buy one.
+Boy: No, they aren’t.
+They’re just twenty-five dollars.
+I’ve gotten forty-two dollars before, but Mom didn’t let me buy one.

 Dad: Well, let’s look.
 Let’s think of some ways so that . . .
 Hmm.
 Well, maybe we can come up with some ways that you can earn money.